SDM-TIB/SDM-RDFizer/README.md

 # Installing and Running the SDM-RDFizer
 Visit the [wiki](https://github.com/SDM-TIB/SDM-RDFizer/wiki) of the repository to learn how to install and run the SDM-RDFizer.
+You can also take a look to our demo at: https://www.youtube.com/watch?v=DpH_57M1uOE

 ## Version
 ```